mattst/SublimeFindResultsBufferUtils/README.md

 - Open the command palette and select: `Package Control: Install Package`
 - Wait for the package list to be updated and then select: `FindResultsBufferUtils`

-Of course users can, if they prefer, download the [zip file](https://github.com/mattst/SublimeFindResultsBufferUtils/archive/master.zip) and then [install it manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html).
-There are no package file naming restrictions beyond the `.sublime-package` file extension but `FindResultsBufferUtils.sublime-package` would be a sensible choice.
+Users can, if they prefer, download the [zip file](https://github.com/mattst/SublimeFindResultsBufferUtils/archive/master.zip) and then [install it manually](http://docs.sublimetext.info/en/latest/extensibility/packages.html); `FindResultsBufferUtils.sublime-package` should be used as the installed package file name or, if unzipping for folder installation, then `FindResultsBufferUtils` should be used as the folder name.

 ### Key Bindings